Skip to main content

 pause_on_runout: true

-switch_pin: ^PA0 # Please replace with the pin you actually use
+switch_pin: ^PA0 # Replace with the pin you are actually using

 runout_gcode: